AnthonySHM/Research/CRUD SQL Operations in Svetkit + SQlite.md

 It retrieves a specific product based on the provided ID using SELECT with * from the products table.<br>
 It populates the data.product object for use in the Svelte component.<br>
 Additionally, it defines actions (create, update, delete) for handling form submissions.

-### src/app.d.ts:

-This file defines global types used throughout the application.<br>
-It defines the App.Locals interface, which provides access to the SQLite database instance as db.<br>
-It defines the Product interface, specifying the expected structure of product data (rowid, name, price).

-### src/hooks.server.ts:

-This file defines a server-side hook to provide the database connection to all routes.<br>
-It uses sqlite3 and open to establish a connection to the mydatabase.db file.<br>
-The handle function injects the database connection into the event.locals object, making it accessible throughout the application.<br>
-Overall, these code snippets demonstrate a well-structured Svelte app that effectively uses SQLite for CRUD operations on product data.

-### src/lib/DeleteButton.svelte:

-This component represents a button used to delete a product.<br>
-It takes a product prop containing information about the product to be deleted.<br>
-The button uses a form element with a POST method to submit a delete request.<br>
-The action URL includes the product's rowid for identification.

 ## Why Delete is Different
 Irreversibility: Deleting data is typically a destructive action, and there's often no way to undo it without additional mechanisms like soft deletes.<br>